thsaudtnx/COMP2042_CW_hcyms3/README.md

 ``` bash
 $ git clone https://github.com/thsaudtnx/COMP2042_CW_hcyms3.git
 ```
-2. Open the folder in the IDE (Intellij Recommended)
+2. Open the folder in the IntelliJ IDE
-3. Set the jdk for the java project (I have used openjdk-21)
+3. In the IntelliJ > File > Project Structure > Libraries
+4. Add a library > Java > javafx-sdk-21.0.1 > lib, then apply
-4. Run the Main Class
+5. Run the Main Class

 ## 📌 Implementations
 ### 1. Implemented and Working Properly
 List the features that have been successfully implemented and are functioning as expected.
 Provide a brief description of each.
 > - Background music
 >   - Different background music for home and game page
 >   - Can stop and start the background music when the user pause or continue the game
 > - Ball
 >   - Sound effect when the ball hit an object
 >   - Add a new ball when the ball hits the ball block
 >   - Set and checks gold time of the ball
 >   - Controls the movement of the ball, checks the hit to the break/block/wall
 > - Block
 >   - Initializing the blocks in every level without the blank
 >   - Counts destroyed blocks to check if the level is completed
 >   - Have different types (normal, choco, star, heart and ball block)
 >   - Fill normal block with random color
 > - Bonus / Heart
 >   - Bonus falls when the ball hits the choco block
 >   - heart falls when the ball hits the heart block
 >   - Add 3 points when the break hits the bonus
 >   - Add a life when the break hits the heart
 >   - Both can have multiples
 > - Break
 >   - Move method to move the break left or right
 >   - It cannot move if it hits the wall
 > - Load/Save
 >   - Game is saved when the user press the keyboard 's' during the game
 >   - Game is loaded when the user clicks the load game button in the home page
 >   - Game setting is saved in Desktop/breakGameData directory, savedData.obj file
 >   - It updates the saved data when new version is saved
 > - Ranking
 >   - the information is saved in the ranking list when the user enters in information after the game
 >   - The user can check rankings by clicking ranking button on home page
 >   - It is saved with Username, Score, Time, DateTime
 >   - Ranking is saved in Desktop/breakGameData directory, ranking.obj file
 >   - It is sorted first with score and second time
 > - Score
 >   - Displays the countdown before starting the game
 >   - Displays the points when the ball hits the block or the ground
 >   - Displays the message when the break hits the heart item
 > - Pause / Reset / Go Home
 >   - The game is paused when the user press the space bar
 >   - When the game is paused, the modal appears with 3 buttons(continue, reset and go home)
 > - Instruction modal
 >   - The user can see the instruction when they press the instruction button on home
 > - Level / Score / Heart / Time
 >   - These 4 variables appear on the top in the game

 ### 2. Implemented but Not Working Properly